Skip to Content

 Lung cancer

-Lung cancer is one of the most common cancers, and is highly treatable.
-It can be treated through surgery, chemotherapy or radiation therapy.
-This cancer is strongly linked to a history of smoking, so you should seek lung cancer screening to determine your risk of developing this disease.
+Lung cancer is one of the most common cancers and is often treated with surgery, chemotherapy or radiation.
+It is strongly linked to a history of smoking.
+Sarah Cannon Network specialists can provide lung cancer screenings to determine your risk.

-Proactive lung cancer care
+Our lung cancer services

 Lung cancer symptoms